I really enjoy the convenience of instant payments that iCard gives me and I’m not saying this because I do marketing for the company.

 As a company, we constantly talk to our clients to discover their preferences, pain-points and stories.

-We’ve gotten tons of great feedback from people thanking us for saving their day, for showing them a great bank account alternative with no monthly fees on all our plans – Starter, Entry and Standard.
+We’ve gotten tons of great feedback from people thanking us for saving their day, for showing them a great bank account alternative with no monthly fees.
 They really appreciate the fact that account opening works from a phone, at home.

 It feels good when your work is improving lives.